What's something that can be eaten anytime? Pancakes! So we've stacked up a list of the best pancakes in Singapore for you to flip over.

 Kyushu Pancake, 25 Lorong Liput, Singapore 277735

-17. Kafe Utu
+22. Kafe Utu

 Bask in the ambience of Africa without leaving the little red dot!
-The hotcakes at Kafe Utu are made using Hokkaido milk and features ricotta cheese, fresh mixed berries, and cardamom maple syrup made in-house.
+The hotcakes at Kafe Utu are made using Hokkaido milk and feature ricotta cheese, fresh mixed berries, and cardamom maple syrup made in-house.
 It is topped with icing sugar and vanilla ice cream.
 Sure, it may not be the most African dish here, but is it the most IG-worthy?
 Oh, deff0!

 Kafe Utu, 12 Jiak Chuan Road, Singapore 089265

-We’re just gonna go ahead and say it – the pancakes here pack a punch.
-(Sorry not sorry!)
+We’re just gonna go ahead and say it – the pancakes here pack a Punch (sorry, not sorry!).
 Its earl grey pancakes are triple stacks that have been heavily infused with the British tea blend, giving it a dense and earthy flavour profile.
 Light brown sugar syrup, poached pear, and chocolate macadamia crumble complement the stacks with their sweetness.
 This should be the only thing that you eat every time you’re here.

-PUNCH, 32 North Canal Road, Singapore 059288
+Punch, 32 North Canal Road, Singapore 059288

-20. Oriole Coffee + Bar
+24. Oriole Coffee + Bar

 This place serves up an amazing cuppa, but its brunch deserves a shout too.
-We particularly have a soft spot for its vanilla hotcakes, which comes with maple syrup and homemade espresso orange butter.
+We particularly have a soft spot for its vanilla hotcakes, which come with maple syrup and homemade espresso orange butter.
 Don’t worry parents, the pancakes are deemed kid-friendly so they can have a bite too.
 Plus, stay here long enough and you can get a tipple too (deffo not kid-friendly!).

-Oriole Coffee + Bar, Pan Pacific Serviced Suites Orchard, 96 Somerset Road, #01-01, Singapore 238163
+Oriole Coffee + Bar, #01-01, Pan Pacific Serviced Suites Orchard, 96 Somerset Road, Singapore 238163

-22. Pancake Place
+28. Pancake Place

-Here’s another cafe in the Kampong Glam that serves up premium pancakes.
+Here’s another cafe in Kampong Glam that serves up premium pancakes.
 There’s a good selection of sweet (cempedak creme brulee is calling out to you) and savoury (lemak duck, anyone?) to be found here, as well as a dedicated kids menu.
 You can also add extra toppings to zhush up your dish.
 More sauce?
 Sure.
 A scoop of gelato?
 Go ahead.
 An extra pancake piece?
 Oh yes, please!
 And while you’re at it, get a milkshake to go with your meal.
 Pancake Place is a Muslim-owned restaurant.

 Pancake Place, 56 Kandahar Street, Singapore 198904